Topological superconductivity with large Chern numbers in a ferromagnetic metal-superconductor heterostructure: Introduction

-The spin-orbit coupling is the central ingredient in these heterostructures.
-Previous theoretical proposals for the required spin-orbit coupling fall into two major categories.
-Firstly, a number of theoretical proposals considered the heterostructures where the metal layer has intrinsic spin-orbit coupling, such as the surface states of three-dimensional topological insulators and the spin-orbit coupling semiconductor.
-Then an externally applied magnetic field could turn the system into a topological state \cite{sau2010twodimension,sato2010topological,fu2008superconducting}.
-These proposals have been extensively explored in experiments.
-An alternative proposal involves a half-metal without intrinsic spin-orbit coupling.
-Instead, a Rahsba spin-orbit hopping between the half-metal and the conventional superconductor may happen due to the inversion symmetry breaking at the interface \cite{eschrig2008triplet,chung2011topological,zhang2014topological}.
-The topological superconducting phase was predicted to be robust for this scenario as long as the half-metal has the odd number of Fermi surfaces.
-Experimental progress in this direction is limited because the proximity of superconductivity to the half-metal system is difficult.
+In these heterostructures, spin-orbit coupling is the central ingredient for topological superconductivity.
+Previous theoretical proposals for the required spin-orbit coupling fall into two distinct mechanisms.
+Firstly, there can be intrinsic spin-orbit coupling in the metal layer of the heterostructure, such as the surface states of the three-dimensional topological insulator and the spin-orbit coupling semiconductor.
+Then a proper Zeeman energy can turn the system into the topological state \cite{sau2010twodimension,sato2010topological,fu2008superconducting}.
+An alternative proposal involves a heterostructure of a conventional superconductor and a half-metal\cite{eschrig2008triplet,chung2011topological,zhang2014topological}.
+The half-metallic layer has no intrinsic spin-orbit coupling.
+Instead, there is Rashba spin-orbit hopping between the half-metal and the conventional superconductor.
+The heterostructure will enter the topological superconducting phase when the half-metal has an odd number of Fermi surfaces.